imadahmad97/linkarr/README.md

 <p align="center">
   <a href="#about">About</a> •
   <a href="#features">Features</a> •
-  <a href="#installation">Installation</a> •
+  <a href="#installation">Installation</a>
 </p>

 ![](app/static/linkarr_demo_gif.gif)

 ## About

-Linkarr is a simple graphical tool for hardlinking files, built with Python and Flask.
-It allows users to easily create hard links between files, making it easier to manage and organize their file system.
+Linkarr is a simple graphical tool for linking files, built with Python and Flask.
+It allows users to easily create both hard and symbolic links between files, making it easier to manage and organize their file system.
 The application is designed to be user-friendly and intuitive, making it accessible to users of all skill levels.

 ## Features

-- **File Hardlinking**: Create hard links between files with a graphical interface.
-- **Directory Hardlinking**: Create hard links between directories with a graphical interface.
+- **File/Directory Hard and Symbolic Linking**: Create both hard and symlinks between files/directories with a graphical interface.

 ##### Features to be added:

-- **Symlink Support**: Create symbolic links between files and directories.
 - **Automatic File Detection**: Automatically detect files and directories and hardlink them.
 - **Remove Hardlinks**: Remove hard links from files and directories.
 - **Detect Hardlinks**: Detect hard links in files and directories.
-- **Dark Mode**: A dark mode theme option for the application.

 ## Installation and Usage